-The Entrepreneurs Club invites a speaker to join us every week at our get togethers on Tuesdays at 6pm in 150 Dodge Hall.
-Many of our speakers are CEOs and founders of successful firms that love sharing their insights with students, and hiring interns!
+The Entrepreneurs Club invites a speaker to join us every week at our get togethers on Tuesdays at 7pm on the Ground Floor of the Curry Student Center.
+Many of our speakers are CEOs and founders of successful firms that love sharing their insights with students, and often are hiring interns!

 Bryan joined Acquia in 2008 after working at EMC managing product marketing and product management.
 With over $38.5 million in funding, Acquia is an open-source software company revolutionizing web and cloud development.

 Acquired by Apple for $275 million in 2010, Jennifer was an early employee of Quattro Wireless (now iAd).
 Jennifer then co-founded Adelphic Mobile in 2011.
 With $2+ million in funding, Adelphic Mobile looks to revolutionize mobile advertising for media managers across the globe.

 Sue Morelli has been Chief Executive Officer and President of ABP Corporation since 2006.
 Ms. Morelli joined Au Bon Pain in 1988 and since then was responsible for a myriad of disciplines within the company.

 Businessweek Top 25 under 25 Young Entrepreneur, 2 time college drop-out.
 Fan is bringing the experience of custom apparel to the masses.

 With over 16 locations and another

 one coming soon, John Pepper has

 for quality burritos in Boston.

 In 2008, Chase co-founded Streetwise Media, the parent company of Bostinno.com.
 Raising $1.3 million, Bostinno has erupted into the leading news outlet convering innovation in Boston.
 Acquired by American City Business Journal in November 2012, Streetwise Media is on the path to becoming one of the country’s leading local news platforms.